 If you’d like to check out the full list, the Canadian Co-operative Education Directory provides a comprehensive listing of the post-secondary co-operative education programs of member institutions in Canada.

 Key benefits of co-op education

-Besides allowing students to gain work experience and earn some money at the same time (which helps to cover a portion of one’s cost of living in Canada - there are multiple benefits to receiving a co-op education.
+Besides allowing students to gain work experience and earn some money at the same time (which helps to cover a portion of one’s cost of living in Canada (internal link to cost of living in Canada page) - there are multiple benefits to receiving a co-op education.

 1) Applying classroom theory to a practical setting

 One advantage for students is that they can apply whatever they’ve learned in the workplace they get attached to.
 For example, if you’re taking a co-op program in computer software programming, you may be placed at a software development company - a perfect opportunity for students to realise and hone their skills.

 2) Ability to clock in up to two years of work experience